nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 Each clinical area has its own set of search/filter parameters.
 These parameters will only apply to their own area and **MUST** have no impact on other parameters.

-#### Use of parameters ####

-There are two general use cases for retrieving data:
-  - Retrieve whole record
-    - All of the parameters listed above should be included in a request
-  - Retrieve part of record
-    - Include parameters for data that is required
-    - Further calls can be made for more data
-    - Logical FHIR&reg; identifiers can be used to resolve references where data was retrieved across multiple API calls

 {% include important.html content="Consumer guidance: The parameters can be used together in a single call or in multiple calls so that information can be retrieved if is required.
 It is advised that the number of requests that are made to retrieve a patient's record are kept to a minimum." %}

 The example below shows a fully populated `Parameters` resource as a request to the `$gpc.getstructuredrecord` operation: